Earthquakes on May 3, 2026

 6.1 km1--✓ ReviewedUSGS →

-May 3, 2026 brought a magnitude 2.7 earthquake 56 km S of Whites City, New Mexico, logged at 20:19 UTC.
+At 20:19 UTC on May 3, 2026, a magnitude 2.7 tremor occurred 56 km S of Whites City, New Mexico.
 In the 72 hours after this event, the USGS recorded 4 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-At a depth of 6.1 km, the event was shallow crustal.
+The event originated approximately 6.1 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 31.671°N, -104.425°E. See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.
+The epicenter is at 31.671°, -104.425°.
+See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03